drbig/adhole/README.md

 Note that you will need root privileges to run it on the default ports.

+List format is simply: one domain name per line.
+All subdomains of a given domain will be blocked, so there is no need to use `*`.
+Domains should also not end with a dot.
+The parser should also be indifferent to line endings.
+Example list file:

+    101com.com
+    101order.com
+    103bees.com
+    123found.com
+    123pagerank.com

 To get a decent list of domains to block I recommend going [here](http://pgl.yoyo.org/adservers/).
-Remember to set 'text only, one domain per name' format before you export and save the list.
+Remember to set 'text only, one domain per line' format before you export and save the list.

 Example [systemd](http://www.freedesktop.org/wiki/Software/systemd/) service
 file: